-It hit me one night when I was watching Little Women, one of my favorite movies (and my favorite book of all time).
-During the scene when Jo first meets Professor Bhaer and is sitting in his room drinking dark, bitter, coffee, they start to discuss literature, and her goals as a writer.
+It hit me one night when I was watching Little Women, one of my favorite movies (and books) of all time.
+During the scene when Jo first meets Professor Bhaer and they are sitting in his room drinking dark, bitter, coffee, they start to discuss literature and her goals as a writer.
 They dig deep into their aspirations, struggles, and goals.
 Jo states: “I am hopelessly flawed.”
 Professor Bhaer replies: “I think we are all hopelessly flawed.”

 In her books, Rubin neglects to write about something I find very important: struggles.
 Her work lacks the struggles human beings face when achieving our happiness and goals.
 These struggles can be that one may feel that there isn’t enough time in the day to complete all of their goals, or in my case, there may be psychological barriers that get in the way.